Best winter wildlife spectacles in the UK

 Having retreated from much of lowland England, Wales and Scotland, the red squirrel is now quite an effort to find.
 But in winter, when natural food become scarcer, many of these delightful rusty-coloured mammals are tempted by peanut feeders and offer human watchers a wonderful chance for close-up views.
 In addition, with no leaves on the trees, these acrobatic climbers are much easier to spot.

 Your best chances of spotting red squirrels in Britain is between November and March.
+Though it's worth noting that they're often considered as one of Britain's most endangered animals.

-Where to see red squirrels
+Where can you see red squirrels in the UK?

-These are just some of the well-known spots for spotting red squirrels in the UK.
+These are just some of the well-known spots for spotting red squirrels in the UK:

 Soaring short-eared owl